SrushtiKodre/PromoteAI-Smart-Employee-Promotion-Predictor/README.md

 # PromoteAI-Smart-Employee-Promotion-Predictor
 The proposed system is a machine learning-based promotion prediction model that analyzes employee attributes such as education, performance rating, training score, service length, and awards won to predict whether an employee is likely to be promoted.
 The system provides: Binary prediction (Promoted / Not Promoted) Promotion probability.

-# AI-Powered Employee Promotion Prediction System
+# Details and Working :

 A Machine Learning-based web application that predicts whether an employee is likely to be promoted based on performance, training, and service-related attributes.